imaginando/imaginando.github.io/vs/layer-manager.md

 <br/>

-The material card is composed by the material preview, name label, info button and an options button with the follow actions:
+Each material contains an info button, and an options button which displays the available actions:

 - Edit - Opens the material editor
-- Clone - Creates a copy of material with new unique identifier
+- Clone - Creates a copy of the material with a unique identifier
 - Export - Exports the material
 - Delete - Deletes the material
 - Rename - Renames the material